Performances

 Brush up your Shakespeare!

-Organ Recital by Ben Comeau
+Organ Recital by Bel Comeau

-The organ of the Guild Chapel will feature in this concert by Ben Comeau, the centrepiece of which will be an improvised fantasia based on tunes from four centuries of Shakespeare's musical legacy.
+The organ of the Guild Chapel will feature in this concert by Bel Comeau, the centrepiece of which will be an improvised fantasia based on tunes from four centuries of Shakespeare's musical legacy.
 Starting with Greensleaves, it will wend its way through tuneful music-making to end with well-loved numbers from musical theatre including Kiss me Kate and West Side Story.
+The programme will also include a new work for organ composed by Susie Self, called Amor Dualis, inspired by Viola inTwelfth Night.

 Time: 19:30 - 21:30